100gpd RODI Installation Instructions

 Insert the nuts into the slotted holes, then screw the clamp around the drain pipe.

 This is what it should look like on your drain.
-Though hard to see, the 1/4" tubing should barely be inside the pipe so as not to snag anything (hair, etc) going down the sink's drain.
+Though hard to see, the 1/4" tubing should barely extend inside the pipe so as not to snag anything (hair, etc) going down the sink's drain.

 Included are two blue-handled ball valves, which are your shut offs.
 Insert the blue tubing coming from the "Tee" and from the DI unit into each one.
 You can only use one valve at a time when producing either drinking water or RO/DI water.
 The ball valves will have a John Guest fitting on one end, and is threaded on the other.
 Remove the blue clip.
 Press the tubing into the John Guest fitting firmly, then tug slightly to seat it.
 Replace the blue retaining clip.
 Ignore the other side with the internal threads, they don't connect to anything in this application.
 This is where the water comes out when you make RO or RO/DI water.